kubernetes-sigs/kueue/keps/2076-kueuectl/README.md

 instead requeues it.
 This can confuse users, as the Workload remains listed even after they attempt to delete it, due to its recreation.

-This command will delete the Workload and its corresponding Job(s).
-If the Workload owns any Jobs, the command will prompt for deletion approval, displaying the Jobs that will be deleted along with the Workload.
+This command will delete the corresponding Workload Job(s), and then the Workload will be asynchronously deleted using Kueue.
+If the Workload has associated Jobs, the command will prompt for deletion approval and display the Jobs that will be affected.
+If there are no associated Jobs, the command will proceed to delete the Workload directly.

 Format:
 ```